 How to get a tax lien removed

-When applying for a withdrawal, be sure to include with Form 12277 the names and addresses of any credit bureaus you want notified.
+When applying for a withdrawal, be sure to include with Form 12277 the names and addresses of any credit bureaus you want to be notified.

 “Withdrawn tax liens are removed immediately, as long as you let the credit bureaus know the lien has been withdrawn,” Ulzheimer said.